Fatal1ty/mashumaro/README.md

 How does it work?
 --------------------------------------------------------------------------------

-This framework works by taking the schema of the data and generating a specific parser and builder for exactly that schema, taking into account the specifics of the serialization format.
+This library works by taking the schema of the data and generating a specific parser and builder for exactly that schema, taking into account the specifics of the serialization format.
 This is much faster than inspection of field types on every call of parsing or building at runtime.